Web App Performance

 [00:00:51]

-Whatever conversion means for your website, it can be less users registering to the side, user buying less user, playing with your content, reading content, watching ads wherever, wherever conversion means for you.
+Whatever conversion means for your website, it can be less users registering to the site, user buying less user, playing with your content, reading content, watching ads wherever, wherever conversion means for you.
 We have less of that, if your website is slow, okay?
 So and also it's mostly front end responsibility that some people, when you're getting into web development sometimes you feel that web performance is not about the front end.

 [00:01:21]

-Sometimes you feel it's above the database, the cloud, the server.
+Sometimes you feel it's about the database, the cloud, the server.
 Of course, you might have server issues because that's also possible, but that's not typically the case.
 When we have performance problems in our websites, it's typically because of bad front end decisions, okay?
 And that's I mean, in this, let's talk about a discipline.

 [00:01:46]

-So web performance is a discipline where performance optimization.
+So web performance is a discipline web performance optimization.
 That hasn't been in the web development area for probably 15 years before HTML5, let's say take one moment in history, when we were talking about performance, it was about Apache, and how to make faster queries in MySQL or things like that.

 [00:02:11]

-We're talking about the backend, we go with thought that performance had to do with server issues.
+We were talking about the backend, we go with thought that performance had to do with server issues.
 And sometimes that was a problem, but it wasn't the biggest problem, okay?
 And we will see why in a minute.
 So and I know that you're already doing a couple of stuff, that's why you're here, right?

 [00:02:30]